-While there are a range of different causes of bad breath, scientists and dentists generally agree that the majority of bad breath problems stem from the mouth(2).
+While there is a range of different causes of bad breath, scientists and dentists generally agree that the majority of bad breath problems stem from the mouth(2).

-Drilling down further, it is known that the most common cause of bad breath is “bacterial putrefaction and the generation of volatile sulphur compounds” in the mouth(4).
-In short, oral bacteria feed on leftover food particles and sloughed oral skin cells, producing unpleasant odours in the process.
+It is known that the most common cause of bad breath is oral bacteria that produce unpleasant odour while feeding on leftover food particles and sloughed oral skin cells(3).

 An essential step in getting rid of bad breath is, therefore, to eliminate these bacteria, thus naturally freshening the breath.

-Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and there can be little doubt of the results.
-Scientific studies have found, for example, that “mouthwash is effective in reducing oral malodour” (5).
+Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and they have demonstrated that it does work well in reducing oral malodour (4).

-Bad breath mouthwashes, therefore, represent an effective way to counteract unpleasant-smelling breath in a very practical fashion.
-In short, “halitosis can be successfully reduced via daily use of mouthrinses” (6).
+Bad breath mouthwashes, therefore, represent an effective way to counteract unpleasant-smelling breath in a very easy and practical way.
+In short, “halitosis can be successfully reduced via daily use of mouthrinses” (5).